Frankie Hubbard: 2002

 Frank returns to Pine Valley in the summer of 2002 fresh out of medical school.
-Longtime family friends, Doctors Joe and Jake Martin hire Frank as an intern at Pine Valley Hospital.
-Frank begins dating Simone Torres and also reconnects with former lover, Mia Saunders who reveals that she gave birth to his son, William and put the boy up for adoption.
+Longtime family friends, Doctors Joe and Jake Martin hired Frank as an intern at Pine Valley Hospital.
+Frank begins dating Simone Torres and also reconnects with a former lover, Mia Saunders who reveals that she gave birth to his son, William and put the boy up for adoption.
 Mia's fiancé, Jake convinces Frank to let the child be happy with his adoptive parents.
-Frank and Simone's romance is destroyed after she discovers a tape from Frank's days as documentary film maker; Frank's documentary features Simone's homeless brother, Anthony McMillan overdosing on drugs.
+Frank and Simone's romance is destroyed after she discovers a tape from Frank's days as a documentary filmmaker; Frank's documentary features Simone's homeless brother, Anthony McMillan overdosing on drugs.
 But instead of trying to help save Anthony's life, Frank filmed his death instead.
-A disgusted Simone, dumps Frank and he drops off canvas in December 2002.
+A disgusted Simone dumps Frank and he drops off the canvas in December 2002.